 - Member, Orange County Bar Association’s Professionalism and Ethics Committee (reviews and reports to the OCBA Board of Governors on legal ethics and policy issues; publishes legal ethics opinions).

 - Co-Chair of the Orange County Constitutional Rights Foundation’s high school mock trial program. www.crfoc.org/programs/mock-trial/.
 He also serves as a scoring judge each year in the program’s county-wide competition and has served as a scoring attorney in the state-wide contests.

 - Previously, member (four years), United States District Court, Central District of California’s Magistrate Judge Merit Selection Panel (makes recommendations to the Central District judges on re-appointment of sitting magistrates and appointment of new magistrates).

 - Previously, member (six years) of and Chair (two years) of the Orange County Bar Association’s Judiciary Committee (renders evaluations to the Governor’s Office regarding judicial applicants and candidates).

-- Member, St. Francis School of Law Advisory Council.
+- Previously, member of the St. Francis School of Law Advisory Council.

-- Previously Head Coach (for 10 years) of the Tesoro High School Mock Trial Team which competes each year in the Orange County Constitutional Rights Foundation’s mock trial contests.
+- Previously, Head Coach (for 10 years) of the Tesoro High School Mock Trial Team which competes each year in the Orange County Constitutional Rights Foundation’s mock trial contests.
 Students from his teams, including his son, have become practicing lawyers, attended law school and/or competed on the collegiate level on mock trial teams.
-He is Co-Chair of the OC-CRF’s Mock Trial Committee.
-He also has served as a scoring judge in CRF’s State Finals.

 - Judge, National Collegiate Mock Trial Championships, Western Regional and University of California, Irvine School of Law, Moot Court Competition.